 If a person is given more than the recommended dose, they should be reassured that this is not harmful but that they may be more likely to experience pain in their injected arm.
 The second dose of vaccine should still be given as per the recommended schedule.

-What should you do if you inadvertently administer an over-diluted vaccine?
+What should you do if you inadvertently administer an incomplete dose of vaccine or a dose that may have been affected by a storage or preparation error?